WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Sclerocactus

-glaucus Cactaceae (Cactus Family) Foothills.
+glaucus (Gray Fishhook Cactus, Uinta Basin Hookless Cactus) Cactaceae (Cactus Family) Foothills.
 Gravels, sandy openings.
 Spring.
-Sclerocactus glaucus has a difficult life.
+Sclerocactus glaucus has its troubles.
 Utah and Colorado plant experts Stanley Welsh (4th edition of A Utah Flora) and William Weber (3rd edition of Colorado Flora Western Slope) don't even believe in it.
 Welsh lists it as a variety of Sclerocactus whipplei (which some Cactus experts believe Welsh misidentifies -- see S. parviflorus below).
 In his third edition of Colorado Flora: Western Slope William Weber says that Sclerocactus glaucus is "perhaps only a variant of [Sclerocactus whipplei]" which he indicates exists in Colorado.
-In his 2012 4th edition, Weber says Sclerocactus glaucus is "rare on adobe soils, Colorado River valley".
-(And he indicates, "S. whipplei apparently does not reach Colorado".)
+In his 4th edition, Weber recants, saying that Sclerocactus glaucus is "rare on adobe soils, Colorado River valley", and he indicates that "S. whipplei apparently does not reach Colorado".
 The Flora of North America gives Sclerocactus glaucus species status and indicates that it is found only in the vicinity of Grand Junction, Delta, and Montrose, Colorado.
-S. glaucus is a very small plant (one to four
+John Kartesz, ultimate authority for plant names on this website, indicates that this species is found in a few counties of Utah and a few in Colorado.
+See the range map below.
+Whatever its species status is, S. glaucus is a very cute, very small plant (one to four inches tall) and difficult to locate.
+Flowers are pink and fragrant.
+"Glaucus" is Greek for "gray or bluish gray" and is used botanically to describe a gray/white waxy coating (similar to that on a plum).
+The species was at first named Echinocactus glaucus by Schumann in 1898 and was given its present name by Cactus expert Lyman Benson in 1966. |

 |